MrQR-me/docs/Form_Submitting.md

 If the form will not submit re-check that you have completed all data inputs.

 Any fields that are required will have **This field is required**{: .text-red-000 } next to the input.

+**YOU WILL NOT BE ABLE TO SUBMIT THE FORM UNITLL ALL THE REQUIRED INPUTS ARE COMPLETE**

 [Back to Top](https://docs.mrqr.me/FormBuilder/SampleForms/)
 {: .text-right }